kfurjan/weatherApp/README.md

 # weatherApp
-Weather application created using Python3 and PyQt5 framework
+Weather application created using Python3 and PyQt5 framework.
+To get weather report, this application uses OpenWeatherMap APIs - current weather API and 5-day weather forecast API.

 ### To try it yourself: